News

 They pointed out that BMI can classify some people with a “normal” BMI, even when they have a high percentage of body fat.
 A ...

-Results show that body fat analysis did indeed predict people’s risk of death from any cause and, specifically, for heart ...
+Results show that body fat analysis did indeed predict people’s risk of death from any cause and, specifically, for heart disease, while BMI did not.
+Men with 27% or more body fat and women with 44% ...

 And BMI failed.”
 The study pulled data from the National Health and Nutrition Examination Survey, which is linked to the national death index.
 The analysis involved 4,252 people, a representative ...